|Salary:||£31,406 to £40,927 pa|

 Within WMG’s Energy Innovation Centre – one of Europe’s largest battery research centres – the battery testing and characterisation research group specialises in multidisciplinary research into techniques that deliver a deeper and more comprehensive understanding of the behaviour of energy storage technologies.
 Our research covers all aspects of energy system development from materials, individual cells, through to complete battery packs.
 The group has an exciting opportunity for a creative, ambitious and flexible person looking to join the rapidly evolving area of battery research.

 The successful candidate will possess a good track record gained through either an industrial or academic career, in the following areas: electrochemical engineering, energy storage systems, testing and characterisation techniques, and collaborative working within multidisciplinary projects.
 It is important that candidates have good experience or a deep interest in the fields of energy storage, electric vehicles, renewable energy and low carbon technologies and are able to evidence their capability in a subset of the following areas:

-We will provide a great range of benefits which include an attractive pension scheme, 30 days holiday plus bank holidays and Christmas closure, some fantastic savings on a wide range of products and services, and excellent learning and development opportunities.
+In return we will provide you with a great range of benefits which include an attractive pension scheme, 30 days holiday plus bank holidays and Christmas closure, some fantastic savings on a wide range of products and services, and excellent learning and development opportunities.

 Full details of the duties and selection criteria for this role can be found in the vacancy advert on the University of Warwick's jobs pages.
 You will be routed to this when you click on the Apply button.